phuchoang2603/sis-arxiv-vad-papers/content/papers/SlowFastVAD Video Anomaly Detection via Integrating SimpleDetector and RAG-Enhanced Vision-Language Model/index.md

 - Semi Supervised
 - Hybrid
 github_link:
-description: Proposes a hybrid framework that integrates a fast anomaly detector with a slow, RAG-enhanced vision-language model to improve efficiency and interpretability in video anomaly detection.
+summary: Proposes a hybrid framework that integrates a fast anomaly detector with a slow, RAG-enhanced vision-language model to improve efficiency and interpretability in video anomaly detection.
 It employs a retrieval-augmented reasoning module for better scene-specific adaptation, uses an entropy-based